 The Natural Step.
 How to use this conceptual framework to guide the sustainability efforts of business organizations is explained in an unusually clear and understandable fashion.
 Transforms a tool that some in business find too abstract into a practical resource for business leaders and managers.

 Sustainability assessments.
 How to do sustainability assessments of overall business practices as well as of specific areas such as greenhouse gas emissions, energy use and solid waste management.
 Includes both explanation of tools and how to measure results.

 Making communities sustainable.
 Drawing upon diverse international examples - from Curitiba, Brazil and Kerala, India to Monteverde, Costa Rica - Hitchcock explores how resource constraints spur creative problem solving, and how the solutions created and lessons learned by cities in the developing world can be applied to U.S. cities.

 The Arctic National Wildlife Refuge.
 Personal reflections on a 2006 visit to the Refuge.
 Hitchcock shares what she learned about climate change (it is clearly visible and having an effect on a variety of species), oil (drilling in the winter does not eliminate environmental damage), and the Refuge's wildlife (despite assertions that this place is a 'wasteland', it is beautiful and packed with wildlife).
 Includes a slide show.

 Video clips from a talk are available here, and information about her book is available here.
-For more information about Darcy Hitchcock and her speaking topics, experience, fees and availability, please call 408-865-0888, or send us an email message here.
+To explore engaging Darcy Hitchcock as a speaker, contact her by phone at 928-554-5171.
+For the most up-to-date information about Darcy, visit her website here.

 A Division Of